ivann14/perl-libev-websocket/README.md

 This server enables programmers to create applications based on WebSocket protocol without deeper knowledge of the WebSocket protocol.

+# Description

+To create application based on this library, you need to check the documentation of the WebSocketServer module and AbstractWebSocketEngine module.
+Then you need to implement your own class derived from AbstractWebSocketEngine.
+You can override almost all the methods from the AbstractWebSocketEngine class.
+To know which methods to override and what effect they will have on your application you need to check documentation inside AbstractWebSocketEngine.

+For CPU-bound actions you should have multi-core server.
+Then create classes that derives from AbstractJob class which will be returned by your Engine class.

 # Synopsis

     package CpuBoundJob;